anywhichway/joqular/README.md

 select().sample(.95,.03).from({p1: Person});

 # updates

+2015-06-01 v1.02.01 Added SQL like Insert, Update, Delete.
+Further optimized indexing and search.
+Formatting capability added for POJO projections using Select.
+Two "breaking" changes.
+Index format changed in a manner that is not compatible with current persisted indexes.
+No automated migration currently available.
+Modified syntax to require a $ sign before any function references in patterns and queries in order to provide hints to query optimizer.
+Simple global replace on an existing function references to address the change.

 2015-05-11 v1.01.02 Extended ability to reference data across patterns when using providers.
 Reversed ordering of update info and reformatted examples in README.
 (1,193 Unit tests and growing ...)